How to Make Your Classroom Grant Stand Out

 Just like crowdfunding, grant writing can be a powerful tool to raise money for your classroom when done well.
 AdoptAClassroom.org offers a variety of grants for teachers, but because sometimes a high volume of teachers apply, it’s especially important that your application is the best it can be.

-Follow our classroom grant writing guide for teachers
+Follow our classroom grant writing guide for teachers to ensure that your application stands out.

 Step 1: Pay Attention to the Deadline